Cold Calling - Tips for Success

 Cold calling isn't just picking up the phone and dialling.
-It helps to prepare before you make the actual call.
+It helps to prepare before you call.
 Here's some things to consider.

-A little bit of preparation will make cold calling easier.
+A little bit of preparation can make cold calling easier.

-If you know the name of the person you want to talk to, ask for them by name when you make the call.
+If you know the name of the person you want to talk to, ask for them by name when you call.

-If you don't have a name, you could try asking to talk to the human resources manager or the work experience co-ordinator.
-Or you could simply ask to talk to someone about jobs available at the company.
+If you don't know their name, try asking to talk to the human resources manager or the work experience co-ordinator.
+You could even just ask to talk to someone about jobs available at the company.

-If you're calling about a specific job (or kind of job), do a bit of research on the company and what the job involves.
-When you call you can show how much you know and prove you're right for the job.
+If you're calling about a specific job (or kind of job), do some of research on the company and what the job involves.
+When you call you'll be able to show how much you know and prove you're right for the job.